Master of Arts in Education Dual Endorsement LBS I and Bilingual/ESL

 Learn from Meg Carroll, Ed.D., professor of education, who teaches courses in special education and instructional methods.
 She is a frequent presenter at conferences and staff development days throughout the state of Illinois with over 1,150 combined presentations.
 Dr. Carroll has also published five books and over 35 articles on the topics of special education.
 Dr. Carroll serves as president for the Learning Disabilities Association of Illinois and has presented on topics such as "Diagnoses that Influence Behavior: What To Do," "Curriculum Planning for Students with Intellectual Disabilities" and "Adaptations and Accommodations for Students with Disabilities."

 Take the next step on your path to serving diverse students.
 Apply for free today!
+Please contact the Office of Graduate Admission for application requirements or any other questions at firstname.lastname@example.org or 773-298-3053.

 Because the federal government has declared bilingual or ESL education and special education to be areas of a teacher shortage, you may be eligible for TEACH grants.
 Be sure to complete your FAFSA and explore any tuition benefits that your district or school offers.